mnapoli/mnapoli.fr/source/_posts/2014-07-01-retrospective-mycsense-open-source.md

 - open sourced code get fixes and improvements… sometimes.
 And for free… almost (if you consider the time needed to merge/handle the tickets)
 - **developers do a better work**: publishing an open source project online, or contributing to one, is a great experience.
 You contribute for something more timeless than your job.
 The code you write might be used by your peers across the world for year!
 That's challenging and exciting.

-The last point is also about the developer's point of view: working on open source projects is an additional source of motivation.
+The last point is also about the developer's point of view: working on open source projects is an additional source of motivation and involvement.
 And of course it benefits everyone.

 So, companies: *as long as you don't make money over it, think about open sourcing it?*